jhpuah/EEGDM/README.md

 ```
 Where `?` is `base`, `linear` or `nolaw`.

-`base` uses cosine noise scheduler and perform mu-law based extreme value suppression. `linear` uses linear noise scheduler, and `nolaw` does not perform value suppression.
+`base` uses cosine noise scheduler and performs mu-law based extreme value suppression. `linear` uses linear noise scheduler, and `nolaw` does not perform value suppression.

 **Caching:**

 If noise injection is disabled, the latent tokens can be cached to avoid repeated computation.
+This speeds up finetuning and reduces the memory usage significantly.

-The test data is untouched during caching.
+The test data are untouched during caching: The model can handle cached and uncached data.

 See `conf/cache` for available options.
+Note that the size of the cached TUEV is 94 GB, and 480 GB for CHB-MIT.
 ```bash
 python main.py cache=base
 ```